Squalane oil is officially one of the hottest ingredients in skincare.

 It's no surprise, then, that this oil has a beautiful texture.
 (It was the first squalane I ever tried—it's what got me hooked!)
 I would describe it as thin oil, absorbing without any greasy residue.
 Yet it's still deeply moisturizing.

 The packaging—which is by far the prettiest and most "Instagrammable"—is a frosted glass bottle with a dropper.
 Compared to the other products in glass, this one has held up the best since there's no label to come peeling off.
-Sometimes, it takes a bit of effort to open it, but that's no big deal.

 The Ordinary 100% Plant-Derived Squalane